 At the moment, the Fibre Muse Quarterly is digital only.
 This was a conscious decision to put it all online as a way to minimize our carbon footprint and as a practicing minimalist myself, to prevent clutter.
 The patterns will be available as individual PDFs so you can print those out easily.
 There are plans to create a large omnibus volume at the end of the first four issue run, featuring the lookbook and patterns, focusing on the strong visuals of the Quarterly.

-What if I’m not a Dreamer Fibre Muse?
+What if I’m not a [x] Fibre Muse?
 Why should I get this issue?

 I believe that none of us fit perfectly into a box that someone else creates, not even me!
-So even though you may not identify as a Dreamer Fibre Muse, I’ll bet there’s a little bit of Dreamer inside of you.
-If you’ve ever been inspired by the color of your yarn to knit something, that's your inner Dreamer Fibre Muse talking.
+So even though you may not identify as a [x] Fibre Muse, I’ll bet there’s a little bit of each Muse inside of you.
 So I think you’ll find that the patterns and articles inside this issue inspire that side of your personality, even if it’s not your dominant trait.

 Besides, what’s life without a little challenge?
 Just as I challenged myself to create this issue, I hope you’ll challenge yourself to do new things, and to discover truths about yourself that you may not have uncovered before.